 Indicator Name End of life, preferred place of death Priority or additional indicator?
-Priority for 2018/19 QIP Dimension Patient-centred Direction of Improvement Increase (higher) Туре Outcome Description Percent palliative/ end of life patients who died in their preferred place of death Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100% Numerator Number of palliative / end of life patients who died in their preferred place of death.
-Patient must be discharged with a disposition of death in the period selected In home referrals only > 18 years of age at the time CCM population of "complex palliative" or "chronic palliative" or end of life (SRC95) at time of discharge Discharge dispositions: Died at home (preferred place of death) Died in hospital (preferred place of death) Died in residential hospice (preferred place of death) Died in Long-Term Care home (preferred place of death) Died in Retirement Home (preferred place of death) Died in other location (preferred place of death) Exclusions: Other CCM or SRC codes Children ≤18 years old at the time of discharge Referrals other than in home (school, placement) Other death discharge dispositions (not preferred place of death)
+Priority for 2018/19 QIP Dimension Patient-centred Direction of Increase (higher) Improvement Туре Outcome Description Percent palliative/ end of life patients who died in their preferred place of death Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100% Numerator Number of palliative / end of life patients who died in their preferred place of death.
+Patient must be discharged with a disposition of death in the period selected Inclusions: In home referrals only 18 years of age at the time.
+18 years of age at the time CCM population of "complex palliative" or "chronic palliative" or end of life (SRC95) at time of discharge Discharge dispositions: Died in Palliative Care Unit (preferred place of death) Died at home (mafage death) Died at home (preferred place of death) Died in homeital (preferred place of death) Died in hospital (preferred place of death) Died in residential hospice (preferred place of death) Died in residential hospice (preferred place of death) Died in Long-Term Care home (preferred place of death) Died in Retirement Home (preferred place of death) Died in other location (preferred place of death) Exclusions: Other CCM or SRC codes Children ≤18 years old at the time of discharge Referrals other than in home (school, placement) Other death discharge dispositions (not preferred place of death)

-Denominator Number of palliative/ end of life patients whose discharge disposition is death in the reporting period.
-Inclusions: In home referrals only > 18 years of age at the time CCM population of "complex palliative" or "chronic palliative" or end of life (SRC95) at time of discharge Any discharge where Discharge disposition flag "has died" = 1 Died (while under LHIN home and community care) Died in Hospital (< 14 days) Died at Home Died at Home Died at Home (preferred place of death) Died in Hospital (preferred place of death) Died in Residential Hospice (preferred place of death) Died in LTCH (preferred place of death) Died in Retirement Home Died in Retirement Home (preferred place of death) Died in Other Location Died in Other Location (preferred place of death) Died in Residential Hospice Unplanned Death Exclusions: Other CCM or SRC codes Children ≤18 years old at the time of discharge Referrals other than in home (school, placement) Discharges other than death Patients with blank or invalid health card numbers Risk adjustment None Current performance: reporting period October 2016 - September 2017 Data source Client Health & Related Information System (CHRIS).
+Patients with blank or invalid health card numbers Denominator Patients with blank or invalid health card numbers Number of palliative/ end of life patients whose discharge disposition is death in the reporting period.
+Inclusions: In home referrals only > 18 years of age at the time CCM population of "complex palliative" or "chronic palliative" or end of life (SRC95) at time of discharge Any discharge where Discharge disposition flag "has died" = 1 Died (while under LHIN home and community care) Died in Hospital (< 14 days) Died in Hospital Died at Home Died in Palliative Care Unit (preferred place of death) Died at Home (preferred place of death) Died in Hospital (preferred place of death) Died in Residential Hospice (preferred place of death) Died in LTCH (preferred place of death) Died in Retirement Home Died in Retirement Home (preferred place of death) Died in Other Location Died in Other Location (preferred place of death) Died in Residential Hospice Unplanned Death Exclusions: Other CCM or SRC codes Children ≤18 years old at the time of discharge Referrals other than in home (school, placement) Discharges other than death Patients with blank or invalid health card numbers Risk adjustment None Current performance: reporting period October 2016 - September 2017 Data source Client Health & Related Information System (CHRIS).
 Data provided to HQO by Health Shared Services Ontario (HSSO) How to access data To access your organization's data for the reporting period, refer to Health Quality Ontario's QIP Navigator.
 Data will be available in February 2018.